HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 In this file the connection between javascript and PHP is docummented.

 # Name of file/service
  accessed.js
  Function addUserToCourse().

 ## Description

-*Description of what the service do and its function in the system.*

  Function - addUserToCourse
  Adds user to a user to a course.
 Looks up UID based on their username.

 ## Input Parameters

-*Parameters will be described in tables for easier readability*

 | Parameter | Type | Description |

 | :Username | :POST | :Retrieve User |